buoyancy99/unsup-3d-keypoints/README.md

 # For colorless ant, you can change the ant example's [-t ant] flag to [-t antnc]
 # For metaworld, you can change the close-box example's [-t bc] flag to other abbreviations such as [-t door] etc.

+# For a full list of arugments and their meanings,
+python3 train.py -h
 ```

+## Update Log
+Jun/15/21  Initial release of the code.
+Email me if there are any questions or errors in this version!